djndl1/Commentarii/Digital Image Process Gonzales/Gonzales Part 1.md

 ###### Optimum Notch Filtering

 $\quad\quad$The interference components generally are not single-frequency bursts.
-Instead tehy tend to have broad skirts that carry information about the interference pattern.
+Instead they tend to have broad skirts that carry information about the interference pattern.

 $\quad\quad$The first step is to extract the principal frequency components of the interference pattern by $N(u,v)=H_{NP}(u,v)G(u,v)$ and obtain its spatial expression $\eta(x,y)=\mathcal{F}^{-1}\{H_{NP}(u,v)G(u,v)\}$.